The DOM: The Document Object Model

 $(selector).method(arg);

-The selector argument uses CSS syntax to select some set of DOM elements.
+The selector argument uses CSS syntax to select some set of nodes in your document to operate on.
 The method then operates on that set in some way.
 If the method needs to know additional info, that's supplied in the arguments.

 Here are some examples: